gradle/gradle/design-docs/publication-model.md

   another build.
 * Add a cross-version test that verifies a Java project published by the current version of Gradle can be consumed by a previous version of Gradle, and vice versa.
-* Copy existing Maven publication tests for java libraries and rework to use `maven-publish` plugin.

 ## Validate publication coordinates